jbee/purejin/docs/index.md

 ## What about maven?
 Maven is part of the complexity problem.
-I you don't see that yet you will struggle to see why someone would prefer a library over a framework, code over annotations and so forth.
+I you don't see that yet you will struggle to see why someone would prefer a library over a framework, code over annotations yadda yadda yadda.
 Take it as a hint.
 Maybe you feel that something isn't right?
 Then open your mind for the possibility that maven is one of those things and you'll understand.